 A debtor can be defined as the individual or firm who receives the benefit without paying for it in terms of money or money’s worth immediately but is liable to pay the money back in due course of time.
 The debtors are shown as an asset in the balance sheet.

-A debtor can be an individual, company or a firm.
-If this loan is taken from a financial institution then the taker of this loan is called borrower.
-If the loan is by a company in the form of debentures then the taker of the loan is known as the issuer.
-So we can say that debtor is one who receives the benefit without giving money or money’s worth.
-A debtor is an asset till the time he pays the money back.
+A debtor can be an individual, company, or firm.
+If this loan is taken from a financial institution, then the taker of this loan is called a borrower.
+If a loan is in debentures form, then the one who takes the loan is known as the issuer.
+So we can say that the debtor is one who receives the benefit without giving money or money’s worth.
+A debtor is an asset until the time he pays the money back.

-- Creditors are those who extend the loan or credit to a person and it may be person, organization or a firm whereas a debtor is a one who takes the loan and in return has to pay back the amount of money within a stipulated time period with or without interest.
+- Creditors are those who extend the loan or credit to a person, and it may be a person, organization, or firm.
+In contrast, a debtor is a one who takes the loan and, in return, has to pay back the amount of money within a stipulated period with or without interest.

-- While a creditor is shown as a liability in the balance sheet of a firm a debtor is shown as an asset in the balance sheet till the time he pays off the loan.
+- While creditor is shown as liability in the balance sheet of a firm, a debtor is shown as an asset until he pays off the loan.

-- Basically, creditors are the parties to whom the debtors owe an obligation to pay back.
+- Creditors are the parties to whom the debtors owe an obligation to pay back.

-- The creditors do not have the provision of doubtful debt created on them whereas the provision of doubtful debt is created on the debtors.
+- The creditors do not have the provision of doubtful debt created on them, whereas the provision of dubious debt is created on the debtors.

 |Receipt of payment||The payments or the amount owed is received from them.||Payments for the loan are made to them.|

-This has been a guide to the Debtor vs Creditor.
-Here we also discuss the top differences between Debtor and Creditor along with infographics and comparison table.
+This article has been a guide to Debtor vs. Creditor.
+Here we discuss the top differences between debtor and creditor along with infographics and comparison table.
 You may also have a look at the following articles –